conorsg/nola-dash/README.md

 Build full dataset through paginated calls to get:
  * counts of crimes by type for each week for last 52 weeks for big heatmap

+Should heatmap be granular, like a grid, or continuous?

 ###Problems

  * Cannot sort by day using SoQL because of dumb timecreate format